marinekangcareer39/wildfire-migration-analysis/README.md

 # Wildfire and Migration Analysis

 This project analyzes the impact of wildfire exposure on migration patterns in California using ZIP code–level quarterly panel data (2017q2–2023q1).
+Due to data access and licensing restrictions, the raw dataset is not publicly available.

 ## Data